Skip to content

 The 18-Month Danger Zone

 Research from Russell Reynolds highlights that portfolio CFO turnover is twice as high as public company CFO turnover.
 This is often because the "Series B CFO" who is great at raising capital is terrible at the rigorous, grind-it-out margin expansion required in a PE hold.
 The "First-Time" PE CFO often fails because they underestimate the pace.
 In a public company, you have 90 days to close the quarter.
-In PE, if the flash report isn't on your desk by Day 4, you're flying blind.
+In PE, if the flash report isn't on your desk by Day 4, you're lacking operating visibility.

 The Installation Playbook: The First 100 Days